breadboard-ai/breadboard/packages/website/src/docs/concepts.md

 ### Ports

 A _port_ is a named input or output of a node.
 Nodes can have any number of ports.
-Input ports are analogous to the parameters of a traditional function.
-Output ports are analogous to the results returned by a traditional function.
+Ports can be _source ports_ (data flows _out_), or _destination ports_ (data flows _in_).
+Source ports are analogous to the parameters of a traditional function.
+Destination ports are analogous to the results returned by a traditional function.

 ### Edges